 Women in Civil Service Sport

 Next year, the Civil Service Sports Council (CSSC) will celebrate its centenary.
-Founded on 4 November 1921, the CSSC would rise to become the most extensive and powerful sporting organization in Great Britain, its beating heart the famous Chiswick Sports Ground in West London, opened in 1926.
+Founded on 4 November 1921, the CSSC would rise to become the most extensive and powerful sporting organisation in Great Britain, its beating heart the famous Chiswick Sports Ground in West London, opened in 1926.

 Initially, the CSSC’s main protagonists paid little heed to gender equality on or off the playing field.
 However, women were well-represented at the CSSC’s inaugural meeting and by 1923 a Women’s Sports Committee (CSWSC) had been set up to advise on all aspects of female sport with the Hon (later Dame) Maude Lawrence, a senior civil servant and enlightened sports protagonist at the helm.